Healthy Recipes Blog

 Coconut Flour Cake

-Coconut flour cake served on a plate with a fork.
+Coconut flour cake is served on a plate with a fork.

 Ingredients

-Canned coconut milk: Remember to mix it well before using it.
-And please use full-fat coconut milk.
+• Canned coconut milk: Please use full-fat coconut milk.

-Sweetener: I use stevia.
-You can probably use a granulated sweetener instead.
+• Sweetener: I use stevia.
+You can use a granulated sweetener instead.

-Coconut flour: Try to measure it by weight.
-It's very absorbent, so each extra gram can make a difference.
+• Coconut flour: Please measure it by weight.
+It's very absorbent, so each extra gram makes a difference.

 Instructions

-When working with canned coconut milk, it's very important to make it completely smooth before adding it to the batter.
-So shake it, but then you should also stir it well once you've opened the can.
+When using one of these, it's important to ensure the milk is completely smooth before adding it to the batter.
+So you should shake it before opening the can, but you should also stir it well once you've opened the can.
+It's easier to stir if you pour it into a bowl and use a hand whisk, as shown in the photo below.

 Is this cake dry?